Genga28/git/README.md

 Adding files from local machine

+# Steps
-# first step is to create public repository
+- first step is to create public repository

-# next we have to add the file
+- next we have to add the file

-# commit the file -- with commit command
+- commit the file -- with commit command

-# Push it into Git
+- Push it into Git